Home

 Work Related Stress:

-Tips to Avoid Harmful Consequences
+Tips to Avoid the Harmful Effects

 Work related stress is a real problem for many people.
 Stress related problems stemming from pressures at work are a constant reminder that work can be challenging well beyond the simple understanding of how to perform your tasks well.
-The physical effects of stress may result in symptoms such as palpitations, headaches, insomnia or over active colons, are often the byproducts of work related stress.
+The physical effects of stress may result in symptoms such as palpitations, headaches, insomnia or over active colons, are often the by-products of workplace stress.
 Although it would be great to find a simple pharmaceutical remedy—often physical symptoms of stress are your body’s way of handling the daily pressures you experience on the job.

-Suggestions for Reducing Work Related Stress
+Tips for Reducing Work Related Stress

 Create a Morning Ritual

 When you wake up each morning, spend some quiet time preparing for the day ahead of you.
 Think through what you expect to accomplish, but realize that everything may not happen as you have planned.
 Give yourself time for some stretching, yoga, or an early morning work out to get your body moving.
 Take time to engage with the others in the household (maybe take a few minutes to grab breakfast together) just to stay grounded.
-Remember that your work is not the focus of your life but is a part of a much greater holistic life.
+Remember that your work is not the central focus of your life but is a part of a much greater holistic life.

 Use Your Lunch Break to Reinvigorate